 Additional details available at CU Online

 Tuition for the fully online certificate currently $373 per graduate credit hour, with $130 in online fees.
 Each course costs $1249.

 Scholarship Opportunity: There is a LLCRT Certificate Scholarship available to interested students.
 Click here for more information.

 MA Curriculum and Instruction

-Credits may be applied toward this degree with an emphasis in either Reading and Writing or LDE as well as the Colorado Department of Education reading Teacher Endorsement offered through CU Denver's Literacy Program.
-Additional courses and applications are required for these programs.
+All credits may be applied directly to this degree with an emphasis in Reading and Writing or LDE as well as the Colorado Department of Education reading Teacher Endorsement offered through CU Denver's Literacy Program.
+Additional courses and applications are required for these MA programs.